-PTCEE is the non-residential, distancelearning programme of PTC, serving the region since 1996.
-More than 700 Christians from diverse backgrounds and a whole variety of churches have chosen to study with PTCEE since that time.
+PTCEE is the non-residential, distance-learning programme of PTC, serving the region since 1996.
+Nearly 1000 Christians from diverse backgrounds and many different churches have chosen to study with

+PTCEE since that time.
 We enable students across the region to learn at home, in their own environment and at their own speed, through accessible, achievable, accredited courses.
-If you want to expand your knowledge and wisdom about God, Church and World and can commit to regular, faithful study, PTCEE is for you.
+So far, the courses have been print-based but we're planning to go online too.
+Keep checking for progress at http://ptcee.ptc.ac.fj/